japinol7/movies_lib_explorer/README.md

 About the demo data: All the MLME demo metadata has been entered <br>
 manually over the years as a hobby by the author of MLME.

-Starting with version 0.1.0, MLME includes a TMDB integration with <br> the TMDB REST API that the user cant use to get movie data from TMDB.
+Starting with version 0.1.1, MLME includes a TMDB integration with <br> the TMDB REST API that the user can use to get movie data from TMDB.
 * Regarding the TMDB integration:
   * This product uses the TMDB API but is not endorsed or certified by TMDB <br>
     <img src="static/tmdb/logo.svg" height=50>